California’s DUI laws can be complex and confusing. In this section, our attorneys break down the rules and explain the process.

 If authorities ultimately let the individual go, that’s usually the extent of the “search.”
 But if the cops arrest the individual or detain the individual based on a “reasonable suspicion” that the suspect is or was engaged in criminal activity, they might conduct a full-blown search of the car and its contents.

-If the cops find an illegal weapon under either scenario, they will likely arrest you for violating one of California's many gun or weapons laws.
-Penal Code 12020 PC, California's law against possessing dangerous weapons is one of the broadest of these laws, making it illegal to possess a weapon or an instrument that is capable of being used as a weapon.
+If the cops find an illegal weapon under either scenario, they will likely arrest you for violating one of California’s many guns or weapons laws.

 Penal Code 16590 PC, California’s law against possessing dangerous weapons, is one of the broadest of these laws.
 The statute generally prohibits weapons like:

 So when this type of situation presents itself, you and your California criminal defense lawyer must ask two questions: 1) was the weapon you possessed illegal, and 2) was it discovered during a legal search and seizure?
 If either of these answers is no, it is very likely that your weapons charges, and possibly any additional charges, will be dismissed.
 (Read our article, California Gun Laws.)

 A violation of this law is a wobbler.
 This means a prosecutor can charge the offense as either a: